OpenMDAO/OpenMDAO/openmdao/docs/index.rst

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-Documentation for OpenMDAO version: |release|
+Documentation for OpenMDAO version: |version|
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 OpenMDAO is an open-source high-performance computing platform for systems analysis and multidisciplinary optimization, written in Python.